Out of Place

 Well, jee, I’m sorry.
 If I had known I just had to look in the weekly cover of ‘Richest Damn People In America,’ to get updates on my father, I would have.

-Slightly offended by my own ingratitude, I stayed quiet in hopes I wouldn't say anything like it the rest of the way to my room, which was at the end of an equally lavished hall.
-The walls were a warm yellow, and paintings and fake flowers lined the halls.
-I almost asked, 'who's your decorator?'
-But I knew I wouldn't be able to say it without sounding just a tiny bit sarcastic.
+The phone gave my butt cheek a massage with texts all the way up to my room, which was at the end of an equally lavished hall with warm yellow wallpaper and paintings.
+I almost asked, ‘who’s your decorator?’
+But I knew I wouldn’t be able to say it without sounding just a tiny bit sarcastic.

 Sarcasm was the reason he left my mom, after all.